FOSH-following-demand/thermostatic-water-bath/software/MCU/README.md

 ### Program 0.0.7 (Mike)
 * __Using the _NODEMCU-32s__: Third version: Tasks and multi-core processing.
 * Hard-coded HTML code to show data in the browser.
-(Requieres internet connection for showing symbols)
+(Requieres internet connection for showing some symbols)
 * Added landed (crude) web page to set the _setpoint_
 * Problem solved with the Global variables and the share between tasks: Only one archive _(.ino)__ for all and _no queues_